Max2772/InvestAPI/README.md

 2. The API checks Redis for cached data.
 3. If cached, the data is returned immediately.
 4. If not cached, the API fetches data from an external source (Yahoo Finance, CoinGecko, or Steam Market) using `aiohttp`.
-5. The fetched data is cached in Redis for 900 seconds and returned to the user.
+5. The fetched data is cached in Redis for 900 seconds (Can be modified) and returned to the user.

 The API can function without Redis, but caching significantly improves performance.